 As the main player-made light source in Minecraft, torches are vital for anyone wishing to explore the caves of this beloved open sandbox game.
 Being so easy to make, and seeing as the resources they are made from are abundant in every Minecraft world, torches should be some of the first tools a player makes once they've entered their Minecraft world for the first time.

 So, before you begin your journey into the deepest caverns of the world, making torches is a must to light your way in the dark.

 The materials you will need in order to craft a torch are:

 To begin, you must convert your logs into wooden planks.
 To make wooden planks, simply place the logs that were collected into one of the slots in the survival inventory crafting table, as demonstrated below.

 With your newly made wooden planks, you must first make a crafting table.
 As for a crafting table, you can use this guide to learn all about how to make and use a crafting table in Minecraft.

 You will need a crafting table to make the simplest type of pickaxe for collecting your first pieces of coal.
 The first part of making a pickaxe is making the sticks for the handle.
-You can use the survival inventory crafting table or the crafting table you just created to make your sticks.

 Now you have to make the pickaxe; this can be done by interacting with a crafting table.
 Next, in the crafting table, place a row of planks along the top of the crafting GUI and place two sticks under the middle plank, as seen above.
 This will create a pickaxe to use to collect your coal—a required material for making torches.